Piroman3D/merovingen-solver-v02/README.md

 ![Activation Comparison](/train_results/activations_x_y_dx.png?raw=true "Activation Comparison")

 ### Spectre conversion
 Sample image of the information compression by the spectre algroythm.
 This can be considered as the method for quatization/dequantization.
-Currently the algorythm is not used during the training process, but should significantly reduce amount redundand information during neural network training.
+Currently the algorythm is not used during the training process, but should significantly reduce or induce amount of redundand information during neural network training.
 ![Spectre Encoding](/spectre/birch.spectre.png?raw=true "Spectre Encoding")

 ## [NOTICE]